-Although the overall proportion of racial or ethnic minorities at USAID increased from fiscal year 2002 to fiscal year 2018, the direction of change for specific racial or ethnic minority groups varied-the proportions of Hispanics, Asians, and other racial or ethnic minorities
+Although the overall proportion of racial or ethnic minorities at USAID increased from fiscal year 2002 to fiscal year 2018, the direction of change for specific racial or ethnic minority groups varied-the proportions of Hispanics, Asians, and other racial or ethnic minorities rose, while the proportion of African Americans fell.
+As figure 3 shows, from fiscal year 2002 to fiscal year 2018, the proportion of Hispanics at USAID rose from 3 to 6 percent; Asians, from 4 to 7 percent; and other racial or ethnic minorities, from 1 to 2 percent of USAID employees.
+In

-33We analyzed federal workforce data from OPM's Federal Equal Opportunity Recruitment Program (FEORP) Report, Fiscal Year 2017, which was published in October 2019.
+We analyzed federal workforce data from OPM's Federal Equal Opportunity Recruitment Program (FEORP) Report, Fiscal Year 2017, which was published in October 2019.